Last Summer (1969 film): Personnel

+Reception

-Critical reception
+Critical response

 Last Summer received positive reviews.
 Roger Ebert gave the movie four stars, writing:From time to time you find yourself wondering if there will ever be a movie that understands life the way you've experienced it.
 There are good movies about other people's lives, but rarely a movie that recalls, if only for a scene or two, the sense and flavor of life the way you remember it.Adolescence is a period that most people, I imagine, remember rather well.
 For the first time in your life important things were happening to you; you were growing up; what mattered to you made a difference...[On] top of the desire to be brave and honorable, there was also the compelling desire to be accepted, to be admitted to membership in that adolescent society defined only by those excluded from it...Frank Perry's Last Summer is about exactly such years and days, about exactly that time in the life of four 15- or 16-year-old adolescents, and it is one of the finest, truest, most deeply felt movies in my experience.

+Stephen Allen of the Courier-Post praised the film's young cast as "uniformly excellent" and heralded the film as "probably the best movie about adolescence in America that has ever been made."
+Bernard Drew of the Democrat and Chronicle was also impressed by the film, describing it as "so achingly real, so sensitively written, so sharply directed and amazingly acted by a quartet of young players that [it] stands, in mid-season, as one of the finest films of the year."

+On Rotten Tomatoes, the film holds a rating of 82% from 11 reviews.